UlysseCarpentier/GHActions-Git-Brother/Participate.md

   - Name*
     - Description* : `description: |`

+### Use example of reusable Workflow syntax

+The file name pattern should be :
+- "V_" to mark them as example
+- "Directory_SubDir_Description"

+**Everything with  * is mandatory**
+- Name* : `name:` , Same as the reusable name beginning with Example and more description if needed
+- Author* : `author:`
+- Inputs
+  - Name
+    - Description : `description: |`
+    - Required : `required: true or false`
+    - Default : `default:`
+- Outputs
+  - Name
+    - Description : `description: |`

-### Files to provide for a reusable workflow
+### Steps to provide a reusable workflow
-- Reusable workflow with emoji :rocket:
+- Reusable workflow file with emoji "R_" and syntax.
-- Example of use of that workflow with emoji :white_check_mark:
+- Example of use of that workflow with emoji "V_" and syntax.
+- Update the sync.yml in .github to sync your reusable workflow to the .github/workflow directory.
-- Optional: Update the .md file with more data if needed
+- Optional: Update the .md file with more data if needed.